Up Close & Personal [vol. I]: 5 Things I've Learned From Battling Social Anxiety

 Although exposure therapy wasn’t a walk in the park, and there were plenty of times I was close to throwing in the towel, I came to a major realization that I was built to be a leader.
 For years, I took the passenger seat due to my social anxiety.
 Being in SHHO made me realize that I was friendly and approachable, I could dominate a room full of people, I could build strong relationships with new people, I had great communication skills, and I could lead a team.

-I took these skills and became a leader in my workplace.
+I took these skills and became a people manager in my workplace.
 I took these skills and created this blog.
 I took these skills and became a stronger communicator in my personal relationships.

 4. It’s okay if I stumble